Where is the planetarium located?

 When do you offer planetarium shows for the general public?

 We offer at least 30 Friday-evening shows per year.
-The shows usually begin at 8:00pm, but are moved to 8:30pm during the summer months due to later onset of darkness.
-For special shows like Cosmic Concerts or holiday presentations, we may offer two showings at 7:00 & 8:00pm.
-And from time to time, we have Kids Night programs for children and families beginning at 7:30pm.
+The shows usually begin at 8 p.m.
+For special shows like Cosmic Concerts or holiday presentations, we may offer two showings at 7 and 8 p.m.
 For a complete schedule, please visit our public show web page at: yhc.edu/academics/math-science/rollins-planetarium/public-shows

 How early should I arrive?